macdo5/macdo5.github.io/markdown/professionalProficiency.md

 ## How well did you document your work throughout the project?

 When creating the initial server, each step was documented.
-Using th documentation, we were able to create a simplified step-by-step tutorial to recreate the server.
+Using the documentation, we were able to create a simplified step-by-step tutorial to recreate the server.
-Code documentation was included in the comments, with header comments explaining the purpose of the script and inline comments explaining
+Code documentation was included in the comments, with header comments explaining the purpose of the script and inline comments explaining .

 ## How well did you respond to problems or changing requirements?